obihill/restive.js/README.md

 where *options* are the setup parameters [in JSON object format] that you pass to restive.js.

-You can see some examples on the [restivejs.com](http://www.restivejs.com).
+You can see some examples on [restivejs.com](http://www.restivejs.com).

 ## Documentation